- Reporting an Injury and Obtaining Benefits

 What if my injury at work caused a pre-existing condition to reappear or get worse?

 Some workplace injuries do not simply create new conditions, they exacerbate other pre-existing ones.
-Prior back pain, bad knees can come back out of nowhere if you sustain a slip, fall or some other calamity while at work.
+Prior back pain, bad knees can come back out of nowhere if you sustain a slip and fall or some other calamity while at work.

 Fortunately in most cases, pre-existing conditions are covered under Arizona workers’ compensation if a workplace injury aggravated the condition and caused you to seek additional or new treatment.